Blue Heelers: United Kingdom

-Scottish Television began aired hour-long episodes from 1995, airing on Fridays, and then later on Tuesdays from mid 1996, until episode 106, when the series was replaced by Murder She Wrote.
-The series then reappear on most Saturday afternoon during 1998 until 19 December.
-During 1999 From April until early August the series was broadcast at 04.30am most weekday morning before being dropped completely.
+Scottish Television began aired hour-long episodes from January 1995, airing on Fridays, Then Tuesday from May until Xmas 1995, the series was dropped as there was no room do to network programmes, 2 editions went out in 1996, the series returned on 9th January 1998 on Fridays until the end of march, then reappeared on 3rd Oct with Eps65 until 19 December.
+During 1999 From April until early August the series was broadcast at 04.30 most weekday morning before being dropped completely.

-HTV, Yorkshire Television and Tyne Tees Television all chose not to import the show.
-When the English ITV contractors reformatted as one company in late 2002, regionally-run programmes such as Blue Heelers (which were at different points of the series in each region) disappeared from screens.
+Grampian Television, HTV, Yorkshire Television, and Tyne Tees Television all chose not to purchase Blue Heelers, opting for locally made programming instead.

+When the English ITV contractors reformatted as one company in late 2002, regionally-run programmes such as Blue Heelers and Shortland Street (which were at different points of the series in each region) disappeared from the schedules.
 No ITV region ever screened the series in full.
-The show also aired on UK cable channel Carlton Select in the late 1990s, first screening the early episodes daily and then in a weekly slot Fridays at 20.00 as episodes became more recent.
-Episodes to the later part of the 1997 season were shown before the series was dropped.
+Blue Heelers also aired on an early UK digital and cable channel, Carlton Select, in the late 1990s.
+Early episodes aired daily, and then in a weekly slot on Fridays at 20.00 as episodes became more recent.
+Episodes to the later part of the 1997 season were shown before the series was dropped, along with the entire channel shortly afterwards.